Imanm02/Quera-ClassroomTools/README.md

 python score_compiler.py
 ```

+This will generate an `Results.xlsx` file with compiled scores.

 ### 2. Email Collector (`email_collector.py`)
 Extracts and collects email addresses of students from a specific Quera class, saving the data in a CSV file.